flatironinstitute/bayes-kit/README.md

 requires a target log density, gradient function, and optionally a metric.

+#### Delayed Rejection Generalized Hamiltonian Monte Carlo sampler

+Delayed Rejection Generalized Hamiltonian Monte Carlo (DRGHMC) is an HMC variant for efficient sampling of multiscale distributions.
+It requires a target log density, gradient function, and optionally a metric.

 ### Sequential Monte Carlo samplers

 Sequential Monte Carlo (SMC) samplers alternate proposing moves and